-An alternative approach of using neural networks for MRI reconstruction is learning prior knowledge about the image distribution by learning a regularizer $R(\vec{x})$ independently of the reconstruction.
+An alternative approach of using neural networks for MRI reconstruction is learning prior knowledge about the image distribution by learning a regularizer $R(\mathbf{x})$ independently of the reconstruction.
 For reconstruction, the learned regularizer is inserted into \eqref{eq:inverse_problem}.
 One approach to learn a regularizer is based on deep Bayesian estimation \cite{Luo_Magn.Reson.Med._2020}.
 The resulting regularizer is given by

-Here, $\mathtt{Net}(\vec{x}, \Theta^*)$ denotes the PixelCNN++ \cite{Salimans_arXiv_2017} which is trained to predict the conditioned distribution parameters of the mixture of logistic distributions that are used to model the image distribution.
+Here, $\mathtt{Net}(\mathbf{x}, \mathbf{\theta}^*)$ denotes the PixelCNN++ \cite{Salimans_arXiv_2017} which is trained to predict the conditioned distribution parameters of the mixture of logistic distributions that are used to model the image distribution.
 Inserting the regularizer $R$ defined in \eqref{eq:reg_pixelcnn} into the optimization problem \eqref{eq:inverse_problem} corresponds to a maximum a posteriori estimation for the reconstructed image.
 For more details, we refer to the original publication \cite{Luo_Magn.Reson.Med._2020}.

-For reconstruction, the trained TensorFlow graph representing $-\log p(\vec{x};\mathtt{Net}(\Theta^*, \vec{x}))$ is exported and loaded into BART using the TensorFlow wrapper described above.
-The resulting \texttt{nlop} is used to construct the corresponding proximal operator

-The solution of the proximal operator is obtained by the gradient descent algorithm, where the gradients of the regularizer $R$ can be computed using automatic differentiation.
-The proximal operator can be plugged into any of BART's proximal operator based iterative optimization algorithms.
-Reconstruction based on any TensorFlow graph representing a regularizer can be performed using the \cd{pics} command, i.e.
+For reconstruction, the trained TensorFlow graph computing $R(\mathbf{x})$ is exported and loaded into BART using the TensorFlow wrapper described above.
+The resulting \texttt{nlop} is used to construct the corresponding proximal operator The proximal operator is computed by the gradient descent algorithm using automatic differentiation to compute $\nabla R$.
+The proximal operator can be plugged into any of BART's proximal operator based iterative optimization algorithms using the \texttt{pics} command, i.e.